This is a question that I am very passionate about.

-What is your opinion about sending kids to kindergarten who have summer birthdays (or those who are close to the cut off date?)
+What is your opinion about sending kids to kindergarten who have summer birthdays (or those who are close to the cut off date)?

-I am a firm believer that if you have ANY doubt about sending your child to Kindergarten, you need to wait.
-We held back our oldest and will hold back Little Man as well.
-Because of their due dates, I knew before both boys were born that they would be “red shirting” Kindergarten.
+Even though academically they were ready, we red-shirted our oldest and Little Man as well.
+Because of their due dates, I knew before these boys were born that they would be six-years-old before entering kindergarten.
 After telling our pediatrician this decision, she said:

-I have never met a parent who regretted holding back his/her child.
-I have met many who regretted sending their child.
+I have never met a parent who regretted red-shirting his/her child.

 - Just because the child is ready academically doesn’t mean that he or she is ready emotionally, physically, or socially.

 - Very young children may require a nap or require more sleep at night as going to school all day can be exhausting.

 - Waiting to start a child in kindergarten is much easier than having to retain (repeating a grade) the child the next year.
 Even at a young age, retaining a child can have lasting effects.
 Effects that may not show up until later in teenage and adult life.

 - The child may not show signs of struggling socially or academically until he or she is older (past Kindergarten and 1st grade when it is harder to retain).